You’re in good company in North Carolina

 As the “Furniture Capital of the World,” it’s not surprising that the world’s largest furniture store, furniture manufacturer and furnishings industry trade show are all in NC.

-Having major tech players including Google, Cisco and SAS here is part of the reason North Carolina boasts the second-fastest growing IT industry in the U.S.
+Having major tech players including Google, Cisco and SAS here is part of the reason North Carolina boasts the second-fastest growing IT industry in the U.S. Semiconductor and other microelectronic manufacturing operations are also growing in the state.

 Internationally known companies, like Dow, DuPont and PPG, are a big part of why NC holds the title of being the fifth-largest plastics and chemicals workforce in the U.S.